Never Run a Generator Indoors: CO Kills in Minutes

 Portable generators are one of the leading causes of carbon monoxide deaths after storms, and the pattern repeats every season.
 The power goes out after a hurricane or an ice storm, people run generators to keep the food cold and the house warm, and the machine ends up in the garage to keep it out of the rain, or on the porch, or under a bedroom window, often running overnight while everyone sleeps.

-More than 80 people die this way in the United States every year (CPSC).
+CPSC's published figure is that more than 80 consumers die each year from CO poisoning caused by portable generators.
+Its own data puts numbers behind that.
+The rulemaking record counts at least 1,332 CO deaths involving portable generators from 2004 through 2021.
+CPSC's most recent statistical estimates, published in May 2026, put generators at an estimated 98 non-fire CO deaths a year averaged across 2020 through 2022, or 41 percent of every consumer-product CO death in the country.
 The circumstances are almost always the same, and almost always preventable.
 If you are getting ready for a storm, set up the safe location before you need it, not in the dark during the outage.
 Our hurricane season generator prep guide covers the timing and the checklist.

 The Rule That Keeps a Family Alive

 Outside only.
 At least 20 feet from the house.
-Exhaust pointed away from every door, window, and vent, and any nearby opening closed and sealed (CPSC).
-That is the whole rule, and it does not bend for rain, cold, noise, or worry about theft.
+Exhaust directed away from the home and other buildings, and never near an opening to your home, including doors, windows and vents.
+That is CPSC's rule word for word, it is the whole rule, and it does not bend for rain, cold, noise, or worry about theft.

 If weather is the reason you want to bring it closer, use a cover or canopy made for generators that keeps the machine dry while leaving the exhaust in open air.
 If noise or theft is the reason, the answer is distance and a cable lock, not the garage.
 For the complete setup, including refueling and wet-weather handling, see the generator safety guide.